kfahn22/supershape/README.md

  ### Rotation method

   In his tutorial "How to turn your 2d fractal into 3d!", the very clever and creative Martijn Steinrucken created a 3D Koch shape by rotating the fractal on all three axis and then taking the boolean intersection.
-You can do something similar with a 2D SDF.
+You can do something similar with a 2D signed distance functions (SDF), which essentially calculate the distance from the surface of the shape to the center of the screen.
 The image on the left shows a 3D hexagram, while the image on the right shows a 3D star.
-(The 2D sdfs are from Inigo Quilez.)
+(The 2D SDFs are from Inigo Quilez and are available on his website.)

   [How to turn your 2d fractal into 3d!] https://www.youtube.com/watch?v=__dSLc7-Cpo